 Aside from their contribution to GDP and impact in rand, the minerals found in KZN have other tangible benefits, enabling mining companies to provide employment to the communities in which they operate.
 In 2019 mining companies in the province paid almost R3.3 billion in total earnings and payments to employees and employed over 12 000 people (comprising of establishment 6 326 and contractors 5 762).
 In terms of salary and earnings expense, this was the most amount dispensed since 2007.
 However, although the KZN economy continues to benefit greatly from mining, it is not benefiting as much as it could, and the costs of mining are increasingly borne by communities in rural areas.

 Mineral beneficiation has become a major driver in advancing the empowerment of historically disadvantaged communities in this country.
 It also presents opportunities for the development of new entrepreneurs in both large and small mining industries.

-KwaZulu-Natal is endowed with a host of the minerals and metals.
 The province's coalfields produce largely metallurgical anthracite coal, as well as semi-coking coal products used as a replacement for hard-coking coal, for the steel mills found in KwaZulu-Natal.